sliyarli/ping-coming-soon-page-master/README.md

 This is a solution to the [Ping coming soon page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ping-single-column-coming-soon-page-5cadd051fec04111f7b848da).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-- View the optimal layout for the site depending on their device's screen size
-- See hover states for all interactive elements on the page
 - Submit their email address using an `input` field
 - Receive an error message when the `form` is submitted if: